timtadh/getopt/README.md

 3. Do your commits
 4. Send "pull request".
 This can be
     1. A github pull request
-    2. A issue with a pointer to your publically readable git repo
+    2. A issue with a pointer to your publicly readable git repo
-    3. An email to me with a pointer to your publically readable git repo
+    3. An email to me with a pointer to your publicly readable git repo

 Docs
 ----